MarcusWentz/API_REST/README.md

 # API_REST

-REST API using node.js [work in progress with Golang].
+REST API using node.js and Golang.

 Dependicies: